huchunh/Housingprice/README.md

 - **Data Acquisition**: Data scraping from Zillow and integration with the Ames Housing Dataset.
 - **Data Preprocessing**: Cleaning, transforming, and feature engineering to enhance prediction accuracy.
-- **Modeling Techniques**: Utilizes regression, tree-based models, and neural networks to compare and optimize performance.
+- **Modeling Techniques**: Utilizes regression, tree-based models to compare and optimize performance.
 - **CI/CD Practices**: Automated deployment and testing using GitHub Actions.
 - **Model Monitoring and Maintenance**: Tracks model performance and ensures fairness in predictions over time.